 Northern - Filey Station and departure information at Northern website.

-Bus travelThe town has buses to neighbouring towns and villages.
+Bus travelThe town has a bus station with services to neighbouring towns and villages.

 Road travelFiley can be reached via the (A165) A1039

 Heritage coastA few miles south of Filey is spectacular chalk cliff headland of the Flamborough Heritage Coast, where there is one of the most important colonies of seabirds in Europe.
 The Flamborough headland's chalk coast features include stacks, caves and coves.
 The headland also has an early 19th century active lighthouse and an old chalk tower from the 17th century which is the oldest full lighthouse remaining in the country.
 For more see our

 Bempton CliffsAt the northern end of the Flamborough headland are Bempton Cliffs where the RSPB has an accessible nature reserve with cliff edge viewing platforms and a seabird centre.
 Through the spring and summer the cliffs are alive with around a quarter of a million nesting birds, including the only mainland gannet colony in Britain.
 The cliffs also have a large colony of kittiwakes and are home to puffins between April and July.

 Filey Museum is a small museum run on a voluntary basis and is open from Easter to the end of October.
 The recently refurbished museum has displays arranged in seven themed rooms, including exhibitions on Bygone Filey, Victorian times, rural crafts, lifeboats and the seashore.